wdporter/i-am-that-vuepress/33-to-see-the-unreal-is-wisdom/readme.md

 **M:**&ensp;How else?
 All things contain their future.
 The boy appears in consciousness.
 I am beyond.
 I do not issue orders to consciousness.
 I know that it is in the nature of awareness to set things right.
-Let consciousness look after its creätions!
+Let consciousness look after its creations!
 The boy’s sorrow, your pity, my listening and my consciousness acting — all this is one single fact. don’t split it into components and then ask questions.